Shopify/polaris/src/components/ResourceList/README.md

 ##### Building it

-At this point we have enough information to start coding.
-We’ll create a components directory under `src` and add three files, `CustomerListItem.js`, `CustomerListItem.css`, and `index.js`:
+We’ll start by creating a `src/components/CustomerListItem` directory and adding three files, `CustomerListItem.js`, `CustomerListItem.css`, and `index.js`:

 ```
 my-app/